[Guest Post by Andrew Odom of Tiny r(E)volution]

-- Courtesy Grit Magazine,
+- Courtesy Grit Magazine, The Freedom Garden

 For years now, the Odom family has gathered ranks and assembled in rural Barnesville, Georgia for our annual family reunion.
 Coinciding with the 4th of July weekend we have gathered, tables adorned with centerpieces of red, white, and blue, the Stars and Stripes flying overhead, and warm prayers of thanksgiving being offered.
 The menu is always classic Americana centering around hot dogs, hamburgers, watermelon, and topped off with a patriotic cake of raspberry bars and blueberry stars.

 This past year I took a look around the pavilion and noticed that at least 1 out of 4 had served in our military and had given of themselves to assure our freedoms.
 I thought of a great-grandfather, a great-uncle, and a cousin, that had even lost their lives to assure I could be independent of a tyrannical government.